1kakadu1/audio-react-native/README.md

 - @react-native-community/netinfo

 ## fix
-- update the track url when deleting it from the cache
 - add tracks from the cache to the queue with the current playlist update
+## Warning
+the ios emulator deletes the cache from the audio itself upon completion